The Plum Card® from American Express review

 This protection can help you return eligible purchases to American Express if the seller or retailer won’t take them back when you try to make a return within 90 days.
 This coverage is good for up to $300 per item with a maximum benefit of $1,000 per calendar year per account.

 Since the Plum Card is a charge card and not a credit card, it doesn’t come with an interest rate at all.
-You won’t pay an annual fee for the first year, but you’ll be asked to pay $250 per year to keep your card after that.
+You’ll be asked to pay $250 per year to keep your card.
 A $39 late payment fee can apply, or you can be asked to pay 1.5 percent of any past due amount, whichever is greater.
 If you do not pay your bill for two billing periods in a row, however, the fee grows to $39 or 2.99 percent of the past due amount.

 A returned payment fee of $39 can also apply.